eshuldiner/Eml4-Alk/README.md

 By default, the location and name of the project file should be as follows:
 <root>/Parameters/<parameter_id>_parameter_file.txt

-The following parameters must be provided this file:
+The following parameters must be provided in this file:

 | Parameter Name    | Definition | Datatype |
 | -------- | ------- | ------- |